 The first factor is the direction that we choose for our research.
 Choosing a worthwhile direction is essential: No amount of work can compensate for misguided direction.
 Choosing a fruitful and original directions is very hard, and I consider it as one of the most limiting factors in advancing biomedical research at the moment.
 By fruitful I mean a question that is worth asking and that can be meaningfully answered with existing tools and resources.
 By original I mean a question not already pursued by investigators with similar skill sets and tools.

 People and culture

 The second factor is the people, both their individual abilities and their ability to work as a team.
 The pool of colleagues whom a PI can successfully recruit is defined by the research itself: the vision, the tools and past success.
 Having recruited strong people, a PI should help them grow both individually and as members of a team pursuing a shared vision.
-This mentoring is the second major role of a PI (in addition to coming up with a vision) and deserves a devoted future post.
+This mentoring is the second major role of a PI (in addition to developing and articulating a compelling vision) and deserves a devoted future post.

 Of course other factors can be influential and even intertwined with the vision and the people seeking to realize it, i.e., prestige and resources can help to attract more capable people.
 Still, I consider all other factors secondary, especially for resourceful leaders.
 Overthinking some of these secondary factors may waste precious time.
 For example, should you buy all equipment as soon as you start your lab or buy equipment when you need it?
 I am not sure how to determine which is better, but I think either way can work well and the benefit of the “better” option is unlikely to make the difference between success and failure or even to deserve the time spent on deliberation.